 Pupils who choose to do medical volunteering can generally expect to do one of the following:

 - Visiting the elderly in care homes

-Non-medical Volunteering: for any pupils who would like to do voluntary work (this includes those doing Duke of Edinburgh Awards), the non-medical volunteering programme offers an extensive range of options.
-This can be a half-year or a whole-year activity and here is just a flavour of what is on offer:
+For any pupils who would like to do voluntary work (this includes those doing Duke of Edinburgh), the non-medical programme offers an extensive range of options.
+This can be half year or whole year and here is just a flavour of what has been offered in the past:

 - Working with young children in primary schools

 - Assisting in charity shops

 - Acting as a guide at Shrewsbury Museum and Art Gallery

 - Assisting with outdoor community projects such as Shropshire Wildlife Trust